 Some people may believe that title insurance is obsolete because of online databases and other protections.
 We disagree.
 The simple truth is that title insurance is still important in 2020.
 When you buy a house, you get a warranty deed which is a way for the buyer to say ‘this is a good deed, I own this property.
 I am transferring it to you free of any liens.’
 But if, in fact, it wasn’t, people in the 21st century can still have the same problems.

 If there are no known liens or any other problems with the property’s title, why is insurance still important?
 The truth is, while we may want to believe we know everything about the property, there may be issues yet to be found.
-There could have been a mistake in the ownership history, a simple oversight, even the discovery of a lost heir.
-There could also be pending lawsuits or legal judgements.
+There could have been a mistake in the ownership history, a simple oversight, or even the discovery of a lost heir.
+There could also be pending lawsuits or legal judgments.
 All of these issues could affect you and your homeownership even if you were not responsible for any of these issues.
-Title insurance simply provides you with the peace-of-mind and protections should you need them.
+Title insurance simply provides you with peace of mind and protection should you need them.